-Before I get right into it I should mention that a while back I published a Blog post discussing a few other questions that you could ask at the end of an interview.
-In that Blog post I also elaborated on the importance of asking questions during and after the interview.
+Before I get right into it I should mention that a while back I published a blog post discussing a few other questions that you could ask at the end of an interview.
+In that blog post I also elaborated on the importance of asking questions during and after the interview.
 I especially highlighted what questions NOT to ask.
 I’m not going to go into that again.
-If you are interested in reading that Blog post you can find it HERE.

-In this Blog post I want to discuss best question to ask after an interview.
+In this blog post I want to discuss the best question to ask after an interview.
 It is a question that will significantly increase your chances of being remembered by your interviewer.
 I recently stumbled across this question in a YouTube video discussing psychological methods of dealing with “Gate Keepers.”
-Unfortunately I can not find the Video again.
+Unfortunately, I can not find the Video again.
 If I do come across it I will post the link for you here.

 Basically the question goes something like this;

 Thanks a million for taking the time to read this.
+If you are not yet at the interview stage or you would like to revamp your CV, please feel free to use one of my free CV templates.
+Or better yet check out these CV preparation hacks to help you make it even easier!
 If you try this question in your next interview please come back and tell me how it went in the comments.
 Also please feel free to share any awesome questions that you have found work well at the end of an interview.